tarwn/lessthandot-hugo/blogs/content/posts/2009-12-28-my-top-ten-favorite-technologies-of-this.md

 **Wireless/Broadband**

 Most of us were probably on dial up at the start of this decade (I was) but these days it is hard to find a person that still uses dial up; I only know one person that still uses dial up.
-We also have to thank Intel Centrino to make the wireless experience on laptops so easy when it just came out; there was no need any more to add wireless cards to the laptop…it was all built in.
+We also have to thank Intel Centrino to make the wireless experience on laptops so easy when it just came out; there was no need any more to add wireless cards to the laptop...it was all built in.
 Of course now that wireless is everywhere and everyone is using it some carriers are having trouble with their networks.

 **Personal Media Player**

 The personal media player has come a long way.
 In the 80s I got the [WM-1][1] by Sony in 1982 as a present.
-This thing took 4 AA batteries, it didn’t even have autoreverse.
+This thing took 4 AA batteries, it didn't even have autoreverse.
 You want to ruin your tape?
-Shake the player while you are listening..fun times…oh and who remembers those metal and chromium dioxide tapes?
+Shake the player while you are listening..fun times...oh and who remembers those metal and chromium dioxide tapes?

 In the 90s I bought the [Rio PMP300][2].
 This was the first available mp3 player in the US after Creative won the lawsuit against the RIAA who claimed claiming the player violated the 1992 Audio Home Recording Act.
 This player had a whopping 32MB (yes that is megabyte) of internal memory and also had a smartmedia slot.
 I remember encoding songs at 64 kb/s so that I could fit more than 10 songs on the device.
 Over the years I had a plethora of devices and my current device is a Zune HD.